Features

 - Fix video sample loss or image distortion upon fast scrubbing on macOS.

-- Fix possible decoder hangup on Intel GPU with the latest drivers (v101.5522).
+- Fix possible decoder hangup on Intel GPU with latest drivers (v101.5522).

-- Adjust ANC Data Item Size of exported XAVC Intra 100 to match RDD-9 specification for compliance with XDCAM devices.
+- Adjust ANC Data Item Size of exported XAVC Intra 100 to match RDD-9 specification for compliance with XDCAM devices

 - Support for linking and playing Sony XAVC-H 4:2:2 8K Intra and LongGOP footage.